StevenAccardo/california-district-housing-price-predictor-tf/README.md

   3. Logarithmic scaling is applied to several columns to handle heavily scewed data
   4. Several new features are created based off simple math from original columns in the dataset
   5. A custom transformer class is created that leverages k-means algorithm to create clusters and score each record on its proximity to those clusters
+5. Once the pre-processing is set up, then the model is trained.
+Randomized search is used to iterate over various hyperparametes and features, training the model on different combinations.
+The best model is picked based off of the RMSE.
+The RMSE for this model and it's parameters is $41,533.
+6. This is where I'm stopping this project, but I'll mention possible next steps.

+## Possible Next Steps

+1. We can explored even more feature and hyperparmeter tuning to try and reduce that RMSE even further.
+In this project I only used a few variations, so we would likely see some improvement there.
+2. Different models can be tested as well, which potentially could yield better results also.
+3. This model could be deployed so that in can be used via an API or user interface of some sorts.